-Update: Auberge Resorts has bought Malliouhana and re-opened as of November 1st, 2014.
-More on Malliouhana, an Auberge Resort.
+Update: Malliouhana has re-opened as of November 1st, 2014.
+More on Malliouhana.

 Malliouhana Anguilla resort was the first luxury Anguilla hotel to capture our hearts...

 In the early years, a visit to Malliouhana for sunset drinks was our most magical Caribbean vacation must-do.
 We dined at the Malliouhana Bistro, always craving and loving their true French-style French fries.
 As children, we were envious of the kids who got to play in "The Pirate Ship."
 My Mom, would have loved to spend the day at the luxurious Malliouhana Spa!
 It was the perfect Anguilla resort.

 As time passed, we fed our curiosity about the island, trying new spots for lunch and drinks, and visiting different Anguilla hotels and resorts too.
 For a while we were distracted from our original special spot on the island.

 It wasn't until a few years later when our nostalgic connection with Malliouhana was revisited...

 Despite all of the visits to Anguilla, Malliouhana, and the hundreds of walks along their beach (Meads Bay), we had never truly been acquainted with the whole luxurious Anguilla resort.
 We were always on the outside peeking into the private, quiet, and calm hotel.
 The thought of what it was like within always lingered.